TheComamba/AssetAuditor/README.md

-# AssetAuditor
+# Asset Auditor

 ## About

-AssetAuditor is a module for [Foundry Virtual Tabletop](https://foundryvtt.com/).
+Asset Auditor is a module for [Foundry Virtual Tabletop](https://foundryvtt.com/).
 The idea arose because I kept wondering why my music playlists would stop playing all the time.
 At some point I noticed that they do so once they try to load a file that doesn't exists.
 Checking all files by hand is a pain, though.
 So here we are.

 ## Usage